BleedingBrains/scorpproxy/README.md

 ## Configuration and Deployment

+for development
++ Eclipse Heliose or newer
++ Tomcat v6 or newer
++ JDK 6 or newer

-Just take a war and deploy on any java based web server (ex.
-Tomcat, JBoss, Glassfish) not a special things to do.
+Just build take a war and deploy on any java based web server (ex.
+Tomcat, JBoss, Glassfish) no any special things to do.

 ## Issues and Support